‘Fairy Tail: Dragon Cry’ Movie Plot Easter Egg Will Preview Manga’s Ending?

 — Gray Fullbuster (@DevilSlayerMage) March 5, 2017

-As reported by the Inquisitr recently, the official website of Fairy Tail: Dragon Cry was launched to keep fans on track on the film’s progression.
+As reported by The Inquisitr recently, the official website of Fairy Tail: Dragon Cry was launched to keep fans on track on the film’s progression.
 On March 1, the website began streaming a painfully short 30-second teaser featuring random scenes selected from the movie.
-Although the promotional video contained nothing new about the movie, it did reveal an important event in the ongoing manga series.
-Reports indicate that the teaser foreshadowed the nearing end of Mashima’s original manga series.
-Apart from the video, the website also offered a rather disappointing update on the Fairy Tail manga that has been running for the past 10 years.
+Although the promotional video contained nothing new about the movie, it did reveal an important even in the ongoing manga series.
+Reports indicate the teaser foreshadowed the nearing end of Mashima’s original manga series.
+Apart from the video, the website also offered a rather disappointing update the Fairy Tail manga that has been running for the past 10 years.
 A rough translation on the website that corroborated with the one put forth in the trailer reads:

 “A decade after starting its serialization, creator Hiro Mashima’s story, is finally heading towards the climax!”